 - Dried apricots – The nice thing about dried fruit is they have a rich deep flavor.
 These dried apricots are no different.
 Cut them into small pieces and sprinkle them over the salad.
 They provide a sweet surprise in every bite.

 Tips to Perfectly Oven Roast Vegetables

 The real star of this Buddha bowl is the oven-roasted carrots, cauliflower, purple potatoes.
 When done correctly, the vegetables actually caramelize.
 There are a few tricks to getting the caramelization right.
 It’s just a little bit of extra work and completely worth it!

 Trick One: Pre-heat the oven to 400 degrees.
 The high heat is necessary for the vegetables to caramelize.

 Trick Two: Clean the vegetables and pat them dry.
 Super dry.
-If there is water on the vegetable then it will steam instead of caramelize.
-However note that pealing is a personal choice.
-I prefer to the leave the peal on, my husband prefers root vegetables pealed.
+If there is water on the vegetable then it will steam instead of caramelizing.
+However, note that pealing is a personal choice.
+I prefer to leave the peel on, my husband prefers root vegetables peeled.
 Either way is good.

-Trick Three: Cut the vegetables into bite sized pieces.
+Trick Three: Cut the vegetables into bite-sized pieces.
 For the carrots, I like them whole.
-However the thicker carrots I split them in half so they would cook evenly with the thiner carrots.
+However the thicker carrots I split them in half so they would cook evenly with the thinner carrots.

 Trick Four: Spread the vegetables out on the baking sheet and give them lots of room.
-The space allows your vegetables will roast, rather than steam.
+Space allows your vegetables will roast, rather than steam.

 How to Make a Buddha Bowl